hwangsab/EE-399-HW2/README.md

 ## Introduction and Overview:
 In this homework assignment, we will explore a dataset of 39 different faces, each with about 65 different lighting scenes, for a total of 2414 images.
-The images are downsampled to 32 x 32 pixels and converted into grayscale with values ranging from 0 to 1.
-The dataset is stored in a matrix X of size 1024 x 2414, where each column corresponds to an image.
+The images are downsampled to 32x32 pixels and converted into grayscale with values ranging from 0 to 1.
+The dataset is stored in a matrix $X$ of size 1024x2414, where each column corresponds to an image.

-The first task (a) is to compute a 100x100 correlation matrix C, where each element represents the correlation between two images.
+The first task (a) is to compute a 100x100 correlation matrix $C$, where each element represents the correlation between two images.
 The correlation is computed as the dot product between the two images' vectors.
 We will plot the correlation matrix using the pcolor function.